Towards an Understanding of Large Language Models in Software Engineering Tasks: Introduction

 While LLMs have demonstrated outstanding performance in text generation tasks, their performance in software engineering tasks like code generation requires further validation.
 To address this issue, we conducted a selection of literature containing evaluations related to LLMs.
 Considering that the selected LLMs and software engineering tasks in these works may vary, we also organized and compiled this information during the screening process.
 Our findings indicate that currently, LLMs excel in tasks that demand an understanding of syntax, such as code summarization and code repair.
 However, their performance tends to be less satisfactory in tasks that require comprehension of code semantics, such as code generation and vulnerability detection.
 Nevertheless, we also observed that LLMs continue to make strides with each version and model iteration, indicating they still possess the potential to achieve better performance in the future.

-The main contributions of this paper are: \begin{itemize} \item To the best of our knowledge, this is the first systematic review that investigates the intersection of software engineering and large-scale language models.
-We manually selected 123 relevant studies from an extensive collection of articles in six databases; \item We categorized these tasks manually into seven types based on different software engineering tasks.
+The main contributions of this paper are: \begin{itemize} \item We systematically reviewed the state-of-the-art work in the intersection of software engineering and LLM, a highly discussed topic.
+We manually selected 123 relevant works from many articles in six databases and conducted detailed organization and categorization.
+(Open source, \url{https://github.com/KevinHeiwa/LLM-SE-Paper-List}); \item We categorized these tasks manually into seven types based on different software engineering tasks.
 For each category, we provided application examples of LLM and delved into detailed explanations.
-This can assist researchers in better identifying and addressing potential challenges when applying LLM to software engineering tasks; \item We have conducted a comprehensive analysis and compilation of the performance of LLM in various software engineering tasks and explored the underlying reasons for variations in its performance across these tasks.
-The statistical findings presented herein can assist developers in optimizing LLM more effectively. \end{itemize}
+This can assist researchers in better identifying and addressing potential challenges when applying LLM to software engineering tasks; \item We have comprehensively collected and compiled the performance of LLM in various software engineering tasks.
+We have provided an exposition and analysis of LLM's performance in these software engineering tasks, as well as the reasons for variations observed among different studies.
+This can assist developers in optimizing LLM more effectively. \end{itemize}

 The organization of this paper is as follows.
-In Section~\ref{sec:background}, we provide background knowledge on LLMs; In Section~\ref{sec:LLM Meet SE}, we summarize and categorize the collected literature and propose an answer to research question 1 (RQ1); In Section~\ref{sec:LLM Better}, we address research question 2 (RQ2); In Section~\ref{sec:related work}, we elucidate related work; Finally, in Section~\ref{sec:conclusion}, we summarize the entire paper.
+In Section~\ref{sec:background}, we provide background knowledge on LLMs; In Section~\ref{sec:LLM Meet SE}, we summarize and categorize the collected literature and propose an answer to research question 1 (RQ1); In Section~\ref{sec:LLM Better}, we address research question 2 (RQ2); In Section~\ref{sec:related work}, we compiled the performance of different LLMs across various benchmarks and literature to address research question 3 (RQ3); Finally, in Section~\ref{sec:conclusion}, we summarize the entire paper.